Home/Frameworks/Marketing psychology

 Key takeaways

-• Understand the core concepts of Cognitive biases framework.
+• Understand the core concepts of Cognitive biases Framework.

-• Apply Cognitive biases framework to growth decisions and prioritization.
+• Apply Cognitive biases Framework to growth decisions and prioritization.

 • Measure the impact with practical metrics and real-world benchmarks.